sct-pipeline/claudia/README.md

 - The outputs are:
   - **total_volume_cord.csv**: each row corresponds to a subject
   - **subject_001_folder/**: containing plots (.png) and a csv with the values per slice and vertebral level
+Note: Examples are available in the repository, see folder 'results'.

 ## Contributors